hablapps/jupyterq-docker/README.md

 1. Obtain the q distribution (`l64.zip`) and license file (`kc.lic`) from the link provided by Kx Systems.
-2. Place both files inside the `docker/assets/` directory.
+2. Place both files inside the `assets` directory.

 ### Build and Run